nebulaanish/Github-Command-Line/README.md

 ### 2."How to unset git proxy
 git config --global --unset http.proxy

+### Steps to make feature branch up-to-date with main branch
+- First commit every changes into the development branch and change to main branch git checkout main
+- Fetch latest branches and their commit from remote repo git fetch -p main
+- merge changes from origin/main to local main branch, the local changes aren't harmed but synced with the remote repo git merge origin/main
+- change to feature branch
+git checkout <branch_name>
+- merge recently updated local main branch to local feature branch git merge main
+- text editor pops up, add a commit and then git push origin <branch_name>

 ### 3."How to check current git proxy
 git config --global --get http.proxy